material-extensions/vscode-material-icon-theme/CONTRIBUTING.md

 4. Run tests with `Launch Tests`

 ### Add translations
-- create a new JSON-file in the `src/i18n` directory with the translations according to the existing translation
+- Create a new translation file in the `src/i18n` directory with the new translations.
-- edit the existing translation files
+- Or edit the existing translation files
-- `npm run copy:json` after editing to copy the edited jsons to the `out`-folder

 It'd be great if you could improve the project!